 Southern Pink Underwing Moth endangered species brochure

-The Southern Pink Underwing Moth (Phyllodes imperialis smithersi) is an endangered species found in southeast QLD and the north coast of NSW, as far south as Bellingen.
+The Southern Pink Underwing Moth (Phyllodes imperialis smithersi) inhabits southeast QLD and the north coast of NSW, reaching as far south as Bellingen.
+It is currently classified as an endangered species..
 As the moth is difficult to find, and therefore rarely observed, its abundance has proven very difficult to establish.

 Threatened Species brochure

 Your Rainforest Backyard – graphic design of a Threatened Species brochure for NPWS in conjunction with Ballina Council.
 This brochure titles ‘What’s Over the Fence?’ provides information on how to identify and care for local threatened species.

 We have produced a range of environmental brochures, information leaflets and flyers.
 Clients include Catchment Management Authorities, Local Councils, Landcare, Wetland Care, Australian Government and State Governments.